 - Put on gloves (kitchen-safe) and wash the peppers.

-- Cut the tops off of your peppers and slice in half lengthwise.
+- Cut the tops off of your peppers and slice them in half lengthwise.

-- Pour the vinegar into a saucepan/pot, add peppers, salt, and garlic.
-Bring to a boil and reduce heat to a low boil until peppers are soft (about 10 minutes).
+- Add peppers, salt, and garlic to pour the vinegar into a saucepan/pot.
+Bring to a boil and reduce heat to a low boil until the peppers are soft (about 10 minutes).

 - Pour everything into your blender, including peppers and vinegar.